-Baseline Motor Efficiency Table

-*Note: For the Direct Install Program, different baseline efficiency values are used.

-NEMA ASHRAE 90.1-2013 Motor Efficiency Table – General Purpose Subtype I

-Annual Operating Hours Table

 Electronically Commutated Motors for Refrigeration

 This measure is applicable to existing walk-in, multi-deck and free standing coolers and freezers with shaded pole or permanent split capacitor (PSC) motors.
 These fractional horsepower motors are significantly more efficient than mechanically commutated, brushed motors, particularly at low speeds or partial load.
 By employing variable-speed technology, EC motors are able to optimize fan speeds for changing load requirements.
 Because these motors are brushless and utilize DC power, losses due to friction and phase shifting are eliminated.
 Calculations of savings for this measure take into account both the increased efficiency of the motor as well as the reduction in refrigeration load due to motor heat loss.